 Like the original that was released more than 50 years ago, the watch features the same extra crown located at 4 hours and features a rather peculiar-looking drawing on its dial.
 These are so-called “decompression tables” and I am not going to waste your and my time trying to explain how they work.

-The first of all, they are here for the purpose of creating a homage to or a faithful recreation of a model that was released back in 1960s when there were no compact diving computers to warn a diver of his or her empty oxygen tank or to give information on how slow the ascent must executed after a dive to a certain depth.
+First of all, they are here for the purpose of creating a homage to or a faithful recreation of a model that was released back in the 1960s when there were no compact diving computers to warn a diver of his or her empty oxygen tank or to give information on how slow the ascent must be executed after a dive to a certain depth.
 If you are still curious, however, you can consult the manual that comes with every watch (although Vulcain still warns you honestly that the tables are as accurate as they could be made 50-60 years ago and you should use more modern data for such calculations).

-Frankly, I don’t think that the decision to re-introduce the legendary watch in a DLC-treated body was extremely rational: with all these glossy surfaces the Vulcain Nautical DLC (Ref.
-100152.024LDLC) looks as close to the original as Bugatti Veyron to the futuristic Bugatti Aerolithe.
+Frankly, I don’t think that the decision to re-introduce the legendary watch in a DLC-treated body was extremely rational: with all these glossy surfaces the Vulcain Nautical DLC (100152.024LDLC) looks as close to the original as a Bugatti Veyron to the futuristic Bugatti Aerolithe.
 Still, the watch is great and they will probably have no trouble selling the device given its total run of just 100 pieces.